rikkaka/mctser/README.md

     }
 }
 ```
 Then you can build a `mcts::SearchTree` and start to search.
-To make search records reused in the next move, using `mcts::SearchTree::renew(&mut self, selected: &A)` to step forward.
+To make search records of preceding searches reused in the next move, using `mcts::SearchTree::renew()` to step forward.
 ```rust, ignore
 fn main() {
     let mut game = Rc::new(TictactoeGame::new());